web2000_escalante_larry-price__4256999

 Location

-South-central Utah, north and west of the Glen Canyon National Recreation Area and Lake Powell.
-Escalante Canyons is the northeastern section of the Grand Staircase area and is most commonly accessed from the towns of Escalante and Boulder.
+The canyons are in south-central Utah, north and west of the Glen Canyon National Recreation Area and Lake Powell.
+Accessed from Escalante or Boulder, Escalante Canyons is in the northeastern section of the Grand Staircase area.

 Geography and Geology

-The Escalante Canyons in the northern reaches of the monument begin as modest draws draining the flanks of Boulder Mountain, a lofty volcanic tableland that bounds the river basin to the north and northwest.
-Drainages begin on the broad terrace traversed by Hole-in-the-Rock Road, gradually making their way toward the Escalante River.
+The Escalante Canyons in the northern reaches of the monument begin as modest draws draining the flanks of Boulder Mountain.
+This lofty volcanic tableland bounds the river basin to the north and northwest.
+Drainages begin on the broad terrace traversed by Hole-in-the-Rock Road, gradually approaching the Escalante River.
 Once these drainages carve routes into the resistant Navajo Sandstone, they quickly develop into a network of slickrock gorges that are the myriad veins feeding the main artery of the river.
-Particularly in the upper Escalante Canyons, just below Boulder Mountain, the slickrock gorges emerge so suddenly and with such profound dimensions, that it is a scene of visual inspiration rivaled in few places on the Colorado Plateau.
+Particularly in the upper Escalante Canyons, just below Boulder Mountain, the slickrock gorges emerge so suddenly and with such profound dimensions that it is an unrivaled scene of visual inspiration on the Colorado Plateau.

-Navajo Sandstone is the predominant rock formation in the Escalante Canyons, and erosion has exhumed these ancient sand dunes and sculpted the resistant cross-bedded slickrock into a vast landscape of domes incised with innumerable serpentine canyons.
-This chiseled land is a true work of natural art that is an unforgettable sight to behold.
+Navajo Sandstone is the predominant rock formation in the Escalante Canyons.
+Erosion has exhumed these ancient dunes and sculpted the resistant cross-bedded slickrock into a vast landscape of domes incised with innumerable serpentine canyons.
+This chiseled land is a true work of natural art and an unforgettable sight.

 Visitor Centers and Entrances

-There are no official entrances into the area, but a number of visitor centers surround the monument(s).
-The main visitor center to the Escalante Canyons section is the Escalante Interagency Visitor Center (755 W. Main St., Escalante, UT 84726; 435-826-5499; open 8:00 AM - 4:30 PM 7 days a week mid-March to mid-November, Monday through Friday the rest of the year; GPS 37.772789, -111.615537).
-The visitor center offers Escalante Canyon maps and great interpretive displays as well as helpful staff members who can answer your questions.
+The area has no official entrances, but several visitor centers surround the monument(s).
+The main visitor center for the Escalante Canyons section is the Escalante Interagency Visitor Center.
+The visitor center offers Escalante Canyon maps, great interpretive displays, and helpful staff members to answer questions.

 Where to Stay

-Overnight options: Hotels, motels, lodges and bed and breakfasts can be found in the towns of Escalante and Boulder to the north as well as in other small towns around the monument.
+Overnight options: Book hotels, motels, lodges and bed and breakfasts in Escalante and Boulder to the north and in other small towns around the monument.
 Established campgrounds inside the Escalante Canyons section of the monument are Calf Creek Campground and Deer Creek Campground – both are great places to spend a night or two.
-Additional camping opportunities can be found at Kodachrome State Park and Escalante Petrified Forest State Park.
+Find additional camping opportunities at Kodachrome State Park and Escalante Petrified Forest State Park.
 Primitive camping is also allowed in the monument (try to use established areas).
-There is glamping accomodations are available nearby at Yonder Escalante.
-To make a reservation, visit stayyonder.com or cal (435) 826-4440.
+Glamping accommodations are available at Ofland Escalante

 Nearest groceries and supplies: Various small towns surround the monument.
 Escalante to the north offers visitor services.